Optimal Bubble Riding: A Mean Field Game with Varying Entry Times

 \subsection{Numerical Experiments}

-In this section we provide some observations from the numerical experiments on the fixed entry setup with linear price impact.
+In this section, we provide some observations from the numerical experiments on the fixed entry setup with linear price impact.
 Specifically, for some $\delta > 0$ we take Notice that the setup becomes almost linear-quadratic (LQ).
 It is well--known that explicit solutions to a true linear-quadratic game can be obtained via solving Ricatti ordinary differential equations (e.g. \cite{LQMFGs1, LQMFGs2}).
 However, the interaction through endogenous burst time and the presence of a random exogenous burst time prevent us from directly following this traditional route.
 Some useful observations from the LQ framework such as the form of the solutions can be borrowed nonetheless.
-We numerically solve the iterative BSDE \eqref{eq:bsde.bubble.game.random.entry} by discretization.
-In particular, we use the implicit scheme described in \cite{PengXuNumerics11} to take advantage of the LQ structure.
-Within each iteration we randomly draw an initial inventory $\iota$, a sample path of Brownian motion $W$ and an exogenous burst time $\tau$.
+We numerically solve the iterative BSDE \eqref{eq:bsde.bubble.game.random.entry} by discretization and use the implicit scheme described in \cite{PengXuNumerics11} to take advantage of the LQ structure.\footnote{See \href{https://github.com/peterwangshichun/VaryingEntry_Numerics}{this link} for codes.} Within each iteration we randomly draw an initial inventory $\iota$, a sample path of Brownian motion $W$ and an exogenous burst time $\tau$.

 We assume a linear exogenous burst intensity $k_t = kt$, $k > 0$.
 The parameter $k$ should be viewed as a measure of common concern (or population prior) about the external shock.
 A large value of $k$ indicates that traders believe that the exogenous burst will happen sooner, which should lead to a more pessimistic MFG equilibrium strategy.
-For the bubble trend function, we match the bubble component to the LPPL model with critical time $1.1T$, without oscillation.
-That is, we set where $\ell \in (0, 1)$ controls price growth, and $B_0 > 0$ controls the scale of the power law.
-Assuming $\gamma_0=0$, we have which gives us
+For the bubble trend function, we match the bubble component to the LPPL model \eqref{eq:LPPL} with critical time $1.01T$ (as opposed to $T$, to avoid unbounded derivative for numerical purposes) and set $C = 0$ for simplicity.
+Since we assume a fixed entry setup, the model reduces to a simple power law, and the bubble component reads where $\ell \in (0, 1)$ controls price growth, and $B_0 > 0$ controls the scale of the power law.
+With $\gamma_0=0$, we have which gives us